csBlueChip/esp32_rtttl/README.md

 		Simpsons : d=4,o=5,b=160 : 32p,c.6,e6,f#6,8a6,g.6,e6,c6,8a,8f#,8f#,8f#,2g
 ```

-The default code uses the onboard LED to flash when notes are played
+The default code uses the onboard LED to flash when notes are played.

-The only thing you need to do is add a Piezo Buzzer
+The only thing you need to do is add a Piezo Buzzer:

 `ESP32/GPIO:2 --[red]--> 220ohm resistor ----> Piezo Buzzer --[black]--> Gnd`

+...I'm not convinced the resistor is necessary, but probably safer that way.